gcpjedi/google-k8s-workshop-v2/modules/04-pods-and-services.md

 In this section, you will deploy the mysql database, `gceme` frontend and backend apps to Kubernetes.
 We will use Kubernetes manifest files to describe the environment that the `gceme` binary/Docker image will be deployed to.
 We will use the `gceme` Docker image that you built in a previous module.

-1. First change directories to the sample-app:
+1. First change directories to the sample-app.

     ```shell
     cd google-k8s-workshop-v2/sample-app
     ```

-1. Create the manifest to deploy the `db` MySQL pod.
+1. Create the manifest to deploy the `db` MySQL Pod.
 Save the following as `manifests/db.yaml`:

     ```yaml
     apiVersion: v1